mareksagan/Zephyr7BJava/README.md

 # Run time and cost
 This model costs approximately $0.0013 to run on Replicate, but this varies depending on your inputs.
 It is also open source and you can run it on your own computer with Docker.

-To see how much you've spent, go to your dashboard.

 This model runs on Nvidia A40 (Large) GPU hardware, which costs $0.000725 per second.
 Predictions typically complete within 2 seconds.